Mount Kurama

-Goblin king
+Great-Tengu

 Sōjōbō was supposedly the Tengu who taught swordsmanship to Minamoto no Yoshitsune.

 The philosopher Hayashi Razan lists one of the three greatest of the daitengu as Sōjōbō of Mount Kurama.
 The demons of Kurama and Atago are among the most famous tengu.

 Holistic healing

 The mountain is also known as the birthplace of the holistic healing art called Reiki.
-In 1922 the founder of Reiki, Mikao Usui, meditated for 21 days on this mountain and received the Reiki healing energy and became an enlightened person and thus also true insight into the wisdom of life.
+In 1922 the founder of Reiki, Mikao Usui, meditated for 21 days on this mountain and received the Reiki healing energy and was said to have become an enlightened person and to have gained true insight into the wisdom of life.
 Mikao Usui meditated near the top of the mountain at a site called Osugi Gongen, at the site of a great sacred tree (kami) said to be an incarnation of the god Maoson.